AveragePaintEnjoyer/gomac/README.md

 # gomac

+> [!IMPORTANT]
+> - StatusChange counter does not work
+> - There are known limitations for port and mac scan > depends on SNMP OIDS on Switch > needs to be fully rebuild
+> - Testing module does not work

+---

 **gomac** is a lightweight SNMP-based switch monitoring tool written in Go.
 It allows you to monitor switch ports and MAC addresses via a web interface.